Replacing a central heating pump

 11. Check for leaks and turn the power on then turn on the heating to make sure it’s working

-Replacing Central Heating Pump Valves
+Replacing Pump Valves

 Replacing the central heating pump isolation valves is a lot more complicated.
 If you are replacing the pump and you close the pump valves, more often than not the pump valves will leak because they haven’t been used for years or decades.

+This means you will have to replace the pump valves.
 You should make sure you use the same length valves as the ones you are replacing as there are a few different styles and sizes.

 Here’s how to replace central heating pump isolation valves: